wp-plugins/security-protection/readme.txt

 == Frequently Asked Questions ==

 = How does Security-protection plugin work? =

+The blocking algorithm is based on 2 methods: 'invisible js-captcha' and 'invisible input trap'.
+The 'invisible js-captcha' method is based on fact that bots does not have javascript on their user-agents.
+The 'invisible input trap' method is based on fact that almost all the bots will fill inputs with name 'email' or 'url'.

+= How does Security-protection plugin work in details? =

 Two extra hidden fields are added to login, register and reset-password forms.
 First field is the invisible captcha (copy and paste the code).
 Second field should be empty.